-This document specifies how validating resolvers can respond to certain queries in a manner that allows a querier to deduce whether a particular key has been loaded into that resolver's trusted key store.
+This document specifies how validating resolvers can respond to certain gueries in a manner that allows a guerier to deduce whether a particular key for the root has been loaded into that resolver's trusted key store.
 In particular, this response mechanism can be used to determine whether a certain Root Zone KSK is ready to be used as a trusted key within the context of a key roll by this resolver.